How long does surrogacy take?

 If you are looking for a match with a surrogate in the UK, the timescale is impossible to predict.
 There is a shortage of UK surrogates and the process is uncertain – you may find the right match very quickly, it may take a long time or it might never happen.
 Find out more about surrogacy in the UK

-One of the reasons so many intended parents choose to go overseas is that matching is more predictable because you can engage a commercial professional agency to match you with a surrogate, and they will give you an expected timeframe for doing so.
+One of the reasons so many intended parents choose to go overseas is that matching is more predictable because you can engage a professional agency to match you with a surrogate, and they will give you an expected timeframe for doing so.
 The timescales for match vary considerably, both between different international surrogacy destinations and within them.
 Find out more about where in the world surrogacy is allowed

 Your surrogacy agreement

 In the UK, surrogacy agreements are not legally binding, although help set a strong foundation to your arrangement.
-If you match with a UK surrogate independently, or via an organisation that does not match you one to one, you will need to spend time getting to get to know each other and building your relationship in order to feel confident with your match and that you have worked through everything before you proceed with treatment.
+If you match with a UK surrogate independently, or via an organisation that does not match you one to one, you will need to spend time getting to know each other and building your relationship in order to feel confident with your match and that you have worked through everything before you proceed with treatment.
 Some UK surrogacy organisations set a minimum ‘getting to know you’ period to give you sufficient time to do this.
 If you work with a surrogacy agency which matches one to one much of this work will have been done for you, so you may find it quicker and easier to put your surrogacy agreement in place.

 Most international surrogacy arrangements involve putting in place a legally-recognised surrogacy agreement, which enables you to be recognised as your child’s legal parents immediately in the country where your child is born.
 The agreement is often an important legal document, and it is sensible to seek legal advice in the relevant country before putting this in place.